SRI-CSL/yices2/doc/sphinx/source/install-sources.rst

 Dependencies
 ............

 To build Yices, you need a C compiler that supports C99.
-Any recent version of GCC or Clang should work.
+Any reasonably recent version of GCC or Clang should work.

 You also need the `GNU Multiple Precision <http://gmplib.org>`_